brimdata/zed/docs/language/functions.md

 ```

 With two arguments, `network_of` returns the net of ip address `s` under mask `m`. `m`
-can be a net cidr mask or a signed or unsigned integer.
+can be a net or an <int>.
 With one argument,
 `network_of` returns the default net for `s`.

 #### Example: